 Item Description Display Name Optional.
 The name of the notification.
 This name is for use when configuring notifications for the process; it is not displayed anywhere in the actual notification to users.
 If left blank, the notification type is used as the display name (such as "Step Activated").
 If you have more than one of a particular notification type, you should define a unique display name for each to avoid confusion.

-Item Description Notification Specifies how the notification will be delivered to recipients.
+Notification Specifies how the notification will be delivered to recipients.
 Delivery By default, the option Use current process setting is enabled, which means that the notification will be delivered according to the process-level delivery settings on the Notifications tab.
 If you want to override the process-level settings for this particular notification, then select Use notification-specific setting instead.
-If Use notification-specific setting is enabled, then select one of the following: • Notification task pane: Display the notification in the recipient's Notifications task pane.
-If the user is in the Web Client, the notification will display in the Notifications panel of the Web Client container. • Email notification (default): Send the notification by email, using the recipient's email address as defined in Axiom Security. • Both notifications: Send the notification by email and display it in the Notifications task pane.
-Specifies the urgency of the notification.
-Select one of the following: Notification Urgency Normal Importance: The notification will not be called out as having any particular importance.
+If Use notification-specific setting is enabled, then select one of the following: Notification task pane: Display the notification in the recipient's Notifications task pane.
+Email notification (default): Send the notification by email, using the recipient's email address as defined in Axiom Security.
+Both notifications: Send the notification by email and display it in the Notifications task pane.

+Item Description Notification Urgency Specifies the urgency of the notification.
+Select one of the following: Normal Importance: The notification will not be called out as having any particular importance.
 High Importance: The notification will be flagged as important.
 In the Notifications task pane, the notification will display with an exclamation point.
 For email notifications, the display depends on the recipient's email client configuration.
-Default Specifies whether the notification will be enabled by default in newly added Enablement process steps that are eligible to inherit the notification.
-Select one of the following: • Enabled by default (default): The notification will be enabled by default in newly added process steps. • Disabled by default: The notification will be disabled by default in newly added process steps.
+Default Enablement Specifies whether the notification will be enabled by default in newly added process steps that are eligible to inherit the notification.
+Select one of the following: Enabled by default (default): The notification will be enabled by default in newly added process steps.
+Disabled by default: The notification will be disabled by default in newly added process steps.
 This setting is only present when defining default notifications for the process.
 It does not display for step-specific custom notifications.
 This setting does not impact whether a notification will be enabled in existing steps.
 When you create a new default notification, you will be prompted to choose whether you want the new notification enabled in existing steps.
-Notification The recipients of the notification.
-If recipients have already been selected, they Recipients will display in the Notification Recipients box. • To add recipients, click Add Recipient and then click the type of recipient to add. • To delete a recipient, select the recipient in the Notification Recipients box and then click Delete.
+Notification Recipients The recipients of the notification.
+If recipients have already been selected, they will display in the Notification Recipients box.
+To add recipients, click Add Recipient and then click the type of recipient to add.
+To delete a recipient, select the recipient in the Notification Recipients box and then click Delete.